jeremytammik/tbc/a/1748_spatial_geo_2020.md

 Please notify if successful.

-**Response:** Thanks for the relpy and pointing in the right direction.
+**Response:** Thanks for the reply and pointing in the right direction.

 I copied the `.dll` and `.addin` from the 2019.2 SDK into *C:\ProgramData\Autodesk\Revit\Addins\2020*, and all works as it should.